larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (69:31)
-OK, we see refreshing so taking 35 we're looking at either a running version of maxima or a running version of math Lab, both running in the same laboratory.
+OK, we see refreshing so taking 35 we're looking at either a running version of
+Macsyma or a running version of Mathlab, both running in the same laboratory.
 Well, they were somewhat
 competitive projects.
-This guy, Carl angleman.
+This guy, Carl Engleman.
-Associated with Mitre,
+Associated with MITRE,
 which is my Theresa government consulting output and so on and and originally MIT but eventually became a separate corporation.